Alcohol Awareness Month

 The Importance of Alcohol Awareness Month

-For Alcohol Awareness Month in 2017, Frances M. Harding, the Director of the Center for Substance Abuse Prevention at the Substance Abuse and Mental Health Services Administration, singled out the alarming rates of alcohol consumption in colleges and universities as an example of why Alcohol Awareness Month is important.
-Almost 60 percent of students, some as young as 18, drink alcohol in any given month.
+In 2017, Frances M. Harding, the Director of the Center for Substance Abuse Prevention at the Substance Abuse and Mental Health Services Administration, singled out the alarming rates of alcohol consumption in colleges and universities as an example of why Alcohol Awareness Month is important.
 Binge drinking is often thought of as a rite of passage, and many fraternities and sororities use alcohol in hazing rituals that often turn deadly.
 College administrations and state governments are turning to “creative prevention strategies” to address the epidemic, and Alcohol Awareness Month gives them the platform to spread the message.

 As a subsidiary of American Addiction Centers, a nationwide provider of treatment facilities, Alcohol.org will also be showcasing the cost alcoholism and addiction can have on your life throughout the entire month of April.
 We’ll be helping give a real glimpse into how it can affect your mental and physical health, financial well-being, relationships (family and friends), and what it could mean for your current and future career.

 If you feel you or a loved one may be struggling with alcoholism, don’t worry, you’re not alone.
 We understand how overwhelming it can be to consider seeking help for addiction and we’re here to take that burden off your shoulders.
 Our admissions navigators are available 24/7 to discuss your alcohol addiction treatment options and answer any questions you may have about the process.
 Call us today at to take the first step toward recovery and a healthier life.